shaunsmith/functionslab/3-First-Function.md

 * entrypoint--the name of the executable to invoke when your function is called, in this case `node func.js`.

-There are other user specifiable properties but these will suffice for this example.
+There are other user-specifiable properties but these will suffice for this example.
 Note that if not specified, the name of your function will be taken from the containing folder name.